WHAT IS A WORK ACCIDENT?

 WHAT ARE THE FACTORS AFFECTING HEALTH?

-1. PERSONAL FACTORS: Eating habits and cleaning habits
+1. PERSONAL FACTORS: Eating habits and hygiene habits.

 4. Social Environment (traditions, culture, beliefs)